The Importance of Reconciliation for Ngala

 Ngala acknowledges that true reconciliation is a journey that cannot be achieved through a single policy or action.
 Ngala has a long-term commitment to the development of stronger connections between Aboriginal and Torres Strait Islander peoples, communities and organisations.
-This includes supporting Aboriginal and Torres Strait Islander people to more actively participate in leadership, decision making and governance structures from program and local levels, as employees and as part of local advisory groups, right through to Board level.
+This includes supporting Aboriginal and Torres Strait Islander people to actively participate in leadership, decision making and governance structures at the program and local levels, as employees and as part of local advisory groups, right through to the Board level.

 Our Current RAP